-Do loan companies make it too easy to borrow money?
+Are loan companies making it too easy to borrow money?

-Why you might have got into debt problems and what the government is doing to curb these loan sharks
+What causes debt problems and what is the government doing to help?

 Are you due a refund?
 Read through the next section in which we look at these new rules in some detail.
 If Danske Bank Loans UK is in breach YOU MAY BE DUE A REFUND EVEN IF YOU HAVE PAID OFF THE LOAN.